RodrigoGonzalez/flake8-custom-import-rules/README.rst

                         party module, which is not allowed when the **--first-party-only** rule is enabled.

-  **CIR301**            This error signifies an import from an isolated
+  **CIR301**            This error signifies an import from a standalone
-                        package, which is not allowed when the isolated rule is enabled.
+                        package, which is not allowed when the standalone rule is enabled.

   **CIR302**            This error signifies a from import from an
-                        isolated package, which is not allowed when the isolated rule is enabled.
+                        standalone package, which is not allowed when the standalone rule is enabled.

-  **CIR303**            This error signifies an import from an isolated
+  **CIR303**            This error signifies an import from a standalone
-                        module, which is not allowed when the isolated rule is enabled.
+                        module, which is not allowed when the standalone rule is enabled.

   **CIR304**            This error signifies a from import from an
-                        isolated module, which is not allowed when the isolated rule is enabled.
+                        standalone module, which is not allowed when the standalone rule is enabled.

   **CIR401**            This error signifies an import from a non-standard
                         library package, which is not allowed when the